harrisgm/GCSscore/README.md

      2. LaTeX for building R manuals and vignettes.

 For macOS users:

         1. command line tools needs to be installed.
 In terminal, run the following command:

 		xcode-select --install

         2. MacTeX LaTeX distribution (or similar LaTeX for mac) needs to be installed:

 		Download and install the 'MacTeX.pkg' found at:

                 http://www.tug.org/mactex/downloading.html

 For Windows users:

  	1. Install Rtools, found at:

                 https://cran.rstudio.com/bin/windows/Rtools/

-           NOTE: Rtools appropriate to the version of R you are using, you should also ensure that you've arranged your system PATH as recommended by Rtools (you can choose to do this automatically as part of Rtools installation if you like).
+NOTE: After installing in Rtools version appropriate to the version of R you are using, you should also ensure that you've arranged your system PATH as recommended by Rtools (you can choose to do this automatically as part of Rtools installation if you like).

         2. Install the MikTeX LaTeX distribution for Windows:
         Download and install the package from: